jinjor/auto-push/README.md

 # auto-push
-A HTTP/2 middleware that automatically parse HTML and push its sub-resouces to the client.
+A HTTP/2 middleware for Node.js that automatically parse HTML and push its sub-resouces to the client.

 It wraps a middleware and create new one, where a middleware is a function like